Gene-Proximity Models For Genome-Wide Association Studies: Acknowledgements

 \section{Acknowledgements}

+The authors would like to thank the anonymous reviewers for their valuable suggestions and constructive comments that helped shape a much improved final version of the paper.
+We would also like to thank the editors for their generous comments and support during the review process.
 This study makes use of data generated by the Wellcome Trust Case Control Consortium.
 A full list of the investigators who contributed to the generation of the data is available from \texttt{wtccc.org.uk}.
-This work was also supported in part by the ICR-KU International Short-term Exchange Program for Young Researchers as well as the JSPS Summer Program 2013 (SP13024).
+This work was also supported in part by the ICR-KU International Short-term Exchange Program for Young Researchers, the JSPS Summer Program 2013 (SP13024), and the NSF EAPSI Program 2013.